Learn how to recover iMovie projects and events, even if you thought they were deleted or lost!

 1. If you haven’t emptied the Trash, click on the Trash icon and drag the project from the Finder window to the Desktop.
 Now, if your projects are normally stored on your internal drive, drag the project to the iMovie Projects folder in your User (Home)>Movies folder.
 Open iMovie – it should now list your project in the Project Library.

 2. Alternatively, if you have the copies of your lost iMovie files or you have ever backed them up with Time Machine, you can easily restore iMovie projects from Time Machine.

 For the one who had previously emptied the Trash and do not have a backup, no worry, you have to use a iMovie recovery application to recall your past iMovie projects and events.
 But don’t wait until it’s too late and you lose your data forever.

 iMovie Recovery Application

-Mac Data Recovery is highly recommended iMovie recovery solution in the industry.
+Recoverit Data Recovery is a highly recommended iMovie recovery solution in the industry.
 It offers you an easy way to restore iMovie projects and events lost due to almost all circumstances, such as, accidental deletion, formatting or system crash.